Smart Green: Your Garden on the Palm of the Hand

 Modern botanical applications integrate disruptive technologies:

-• Advanced visual recognition: Combining AI and satellite imagery for accurate identification.
+• Advanced visual recognition: Combination of AI and satellite images for accurate identification.

 • Virtualized sensors: Monitoring environmental parameters using smartphones.

-• Ecological Big Data: Cross-referencing millions of data points to personalize care.
+• Ecological big data: Cross millions of data points to personalize care.

 1. PictureThis: The Botanical Detective

-With 50 million global usersThis app solves plant puzzles in seconds:
+With 50 million global users, this application solves plant puzzles in seconds:

 • Identification engine: Recognizes 17,000 species with 98.7% accuracy using neural networks.